 The Bureau of Investigative Journalism Dying Homeless project which ran from October 2017 – March 2019 documented that a shocking 800 people died whilst homeless.
 This hugely important work from the Bureau has been explored at the All Party Parliamentary Group on Homelessness and has prompted the Office for National Statistics to begin to collect some data on the deaths of homeless people, however not the full story as to how and why people have died.

-From early April, Museum of Homelessness will continue to tell these stories, mark people’s lives and uncover lessons that could be learnt to prevent more deaths in the future.
+Since early April, Museum of Homelessness has continued to tell these stories, mark people’s lives and uncover lessons that could be learnt to prevent more deaths in the future.
 Most of us involved in MoH have lost people dear to us far too early due to homelessness.
 This is a project that we feel strongly committed to continuing, so that we can honour those lost in our community and fight for change.

 How it works